Get personalized academic information about your child.

 Q. ARE THERE PROVISIONS CONCERNING COLLECTION OF FINES FOR LOST OR DAMAGED BOOKS?

 A. Sections 170.2 (h) and (I) of the State Commissioner's Regulations cover such collections.
 Generally, a district-authorized school staff member should issue receipts for payments of fines and payments should be recorded appropriately.
-These should be in numerical sequence and issued in triplicate: original going to the payer, one copy to the ROC (or his designee), and one copy retained by the school official receiving the funds.
+These should be in numerical sequence and issued in triplicate: original going to the payer, one copy to the CFN (or his designee), and one copy retained by the school official receiving the funds.
 School receipts should be reviewed and audited annually by the district.

 Q. CAN I WITHHOLD BOOKS FOR NON-PAYMENT OF FINES?